SteveLauC/fs/README.md

 ## Why build this crate
 1. They are some voices in the community stating that we should make the stdlib do not depend on libc for better performance.
-And forks at `rustix` are already working on that.
+And folks at `rustix` are already working on that.

    So I am curious if I can do such things...